ned14/pcpp/README.rst

   where unknown function macros in expressions were parsed as ``0(0)`` which obviously enough does not work.
 Fixing this changes how the ``on_unknown_macro_in_expr()`` hook works, and there is now an added ``on_unknown_macro_function_in_expr()`` hook.
+- Add a new passthru option ``--passthru-includes`` which enables selected ``#include`` to be passed through, in addition to being executed.
+Thanks to schra for suggesting this, including a PR.

 v1.22 (19th October 2020):
 --------------------------